oracle/guardian-ai/docs/source/user_guide/fairness/fairness_llms.rst

 **Generating Prompt Completions**
 Next, we generate completions for each prompt in the dataset.
-Use any LLM or service to generate these completions.
+Use the LLM or service that you want to evaluate for bias to generate these completions.
 The result should be structured as a list of lists, where each inner list contains completions for a single prompt.

 .. code:: python